Everything You Always Wanted to Know About Gutters

 - Box gutters are used on commercial structures and can handle large volumes of water.

 - K-style gutters are flat on the bottom and backside, while the front has a decorative shape.

 Common gutter troubles that can lead to costly repairs to your home include:

-- Debris that collects and compresses inside the gutter will cause water to back up and flow under the shingles on your rook.
+- The debris that collects and compresses inside the gutter will cause water to back up and flow under the shingles on your roof.
 It can also cause water to flow over the top of the gutter and pour against the surface of your home.
-This can cause your basement to flood, allow mold to grow and can be a fire hazard.
+This can cause your basement to flood, allow mold to grow, and can be a fire hazard.
 Keep your gutters cleaned out so water can flow freely.

 - You run the risk of damaging your gutter if you lean a ladder against it.

-- You cannot control it the weather, storms and trees can damage your gutter system.
+- You cannot control the weather, but storms and trees can damage your gutter system.
 Inspect your home after every weather experience to make sure your gutters are in top condition.